Compare

 Cross-compiled

 Web Native The home target — runs in the browser without a cross-compiler.
-Cross-compiled (WASM) 8 14 Experimental 'Unreal for Web' backend exists but is not production-ready.
-Treating experimental as not supported.
+Cross-compiled (WASM) 11

 Console PlayStation, Xbox, Switch (via certified partner programs).